cognifog-eu/iot-edge-gw/README.md

 And that’s it!
 You have a Kubernetes cluster running!
 You can check it with the command:
 `kubectl get pods -A`

 (A comprehensive description of **B. K3S installation** step can be found at https://www.padok.fr/en/blog/raspberry-kubernetes.
-In addition, here is the official rancher documentation to install k3s: https://docs.k3s.io/quick-start)
+In addition, here is the official documentation to install k3s: https://docs.k3s.io/quick-start)

 ## C. IoT Edge Gateway toolkit installation
 The IoT Edge Gateway can be populated with a toolkit of open-source applications, which can be deployed via K3S either locally or remotely.